 Gaps in the fossil record are well known.
 A century ago, evolutionists argued that these gaps would be filled as knowledge increased.
 The same gaps persist, and most paleontologists now admit that those predictions failed.
 Of course, the most famous “missing link” is between man and apes, but the term is deceiving.
 There is not merely one missing link, but thousands—a long chain—if the evolutionary tree were to connect man and apes (with their many linguistic, social, mental, and physical differences).

-Scientific advancements have shown that evolution is an even more ridiculous theory than it seemed in Darwin’s day.
+Scientific advancements have shown that evolution is an even more absurd theory than it seemed in Darwin’s day.
 It is a theory without a mechanism.
 Not even appeals to long periods of time will allow simple organisms to “jump gaps” and become more complex and viable.
-In fact, as the next section will show, long periods of time make such leaps even less likely.
+In fact, as the next section (Astronomical and physical Sciences) will show, long periods of time make such leaps even less likely.
+Later in this book, you will see that those unimaginably long, time periods in which evolution is claimed to have occurred were a result of a scientific blunder—failure to understand the origin of Earth’s radioactivity.